 4b.
 Cover with cling wrap and chill in the fridge for at least 2 hours, or till firm, if you want perfectly round cookies.
 (Place the logs on a tray of beans or rice, if you want them to be perfectly round, and not flat on 1 side.)

-Note: If you're in a hurry, chill for at least 15 minutes (just long enough that they won't melt in the oven but note that the dough will be very soft when you slice into the log, and the dough will get compressed, which will affect the texture a little.
+Note: If you're in a hurry, chill for at least 15 minutes (just long enough that they won't immediately melt in the oven but note that the dough will be very soft when you slice into the log, and the dough will get compressed, which will affect the texture a little.

 Note: If you find the dough too hard to cut through, let it sit at room temperature for a few minutes before trying again.